AlvestCode/Stature/README.md

 # Stature

-In this repository is covered a simple statistical analysis of a small dataset.
+In this repository you will find a simple statistical analysis over a small dataset.

-Y
+Among the files you will find:
+- R file with the code
+- csv files with the data